pkmandke/LZW-Compression/test_objects/test1/README.md

 # Files

-This files used for compression have been stored on the cloud and are accessible through the URLs mentioned below.
+This files used for compression have been stored on the cloud.
 The files are not pushed as a part of the commit in order to reduce size of repository.
 The pdf's used are

 * Poisson